mtumilowicz/rust-rocket-workshop/README.txt

         * compile with -C panic=abort => first panic in the program immediately aborts the process
     * macro `panic!()` triggers a panic directly
         * a good rule of thumb is: "Don’t panic."
+    * unwinding
+        * means Rust walks back up the stack and cleans up the data from each function it encounters
+        * is a lot of work
+        * aborting
+            * immediately ends the program without cleaning up
+            * configurable
+                ```
+                [profile.release]
+                panic = 'abort'
+                ```
         * `std::panic::catch_unwind()`
             * catch stack unwinding
             * allowing the thread to survive and continue running
             * example: mechanism used by Rust’s test harness to recover when an assertion fails in a test
 * errors
     * should implement the `std::error::Error` trait
         * can be derived: #[derive(Error)]